Tristan und Isolde: Reactions

 So there I sat in the topmost gallery of the Berlin Opera House, and from the first sound of the cellos my heart contracted spasmodically....
 Never before has my soul been deluged with such floods of sound and passion, never had my heart been consumed by such yearning and sublime bliss...
 A new epoch had begun: Wagner was my god, and I wanted to become his prophet.

-Arnold Schoenberg referred to Wagner's technique of shifting chords in Tristan as "phenomena of incredible adaptability and nonindependence roaming, homeless, among the spheres of keys; spies reconnoitering weaknesses; to exploit them in order to create confusion, deserters for whom surrender of their own personality is an end in itself".
+Arnold Schoenberg called Wagner's shifting harmonies in Tristan "phenomena of incredible adaptability and nonindependence roaming, homeless, among the spheres of keys; spies reconnoitering weaknesses; to exploit them in order to create confusion, deserters for whom surrender of their own personality is an end in itself".
+Harold C. Schonberg compared Tristan to Schoenberg's Erwartung (1924): "Tristan und Isolde is full of night and day symbolism, and so is Erwartung.
+Tristan und Isolde ends with a 'love-death,' and so does Erwartung.
+When the woman finds her dead lover in the Schoenberg opera, she sings a long passage that in effect is nothing less than a 'Liebestod.'
+Through Schoenberg's new language something very traditional can be felt."

-Friedrich Nietzsche, who in his younger years was one of Wagner's staunchest allies, wrote that, for him, "Tristan and Isolde is the real opus metaphysicum of all art ... insatiable and sweet craving for the secrets of night and death ... it is overpowering in its simple grandeur".
-In a letter to his friend Erwin Rohde in October 1868, Nietzsche described his reaction to Tristan's prelude: "I simply cannot bring myself to remain critically aloof from this music; every nerve in me is atwitch, and it has been a long time since I had such a lasting sense of ecstasy as with this overture".
-Even after his break with Wagner, Nietzsche continued to consider Tristan a masterpiece: "Even now I am still in search of a work which exercises such a dangerous fascination, such a spine-tingling and blissful infinity as Tristan – I have sought in vain, in every art."
+Friedrich Nietzsche, who in his younger years was one of Wagner's staunchest allies, wrote that, for him, "Tristan is the real opus metaphysicum of all art ... insatiable and sweet craving for the secrets of night and death ... it is overpowering in its simple grandeur".
+In an 1868 letter to his friend Erwin Rohde, Nietzsche described his reaction to Tristans prelude: "I simply cannot bring myself to remain critically aloof from this music; every nerve in me is atwitch, and it has been a long time since I had such a lasting sense of ecstasy as with this overture".
+Even after his break with Wagner, Nietzsche considered Tristan a masterpiece: "Even now I am still in search of a work that exercises such a dangerous fascination, such a spine-tingling and blissful infinity as Tristan – I have sought in vain, in every art."

+T. S. Eliot quotes Tristan in The Waste Land (1922).
+James Joyce made numerous references to it in Finnegans Wake (1939).
+The line "three quarks for Muster Mark!" refers to King Marke, in a song sung by seagulls.

-Marcel Proust, greatly influenced by Wagner, refers to Tristan und Isolde and its "inexhaustible repetitions" throughout his novel In Search of Lost Time.
+Greatly influenced by Wagner, Marcel Proust refers to Tristan and its "inexhaustible repetitions" throughout his novel In Search of Lost Time.
 He describes the prelude theme as "linked to the future, to the reality of the human soul, of which it was one of the most special and distinctive ornaments".